 Symptoms of food allergies occur in response to the immune system, which begins to attack the offending culprit.
 True food allergies are actually quite rare in dogs and are most often caused by proteins.
 Unfortunately, unlike food allergies, adverse food reactions are quite common in dogs.

 Food allergies in dogs often come with additional conditions.
 According to the Banfield Pet Hospital State of Pet Health report, “30% of food-allergic dogs and cats are found to have another allergic skin condition.
 Food allergic pets are also more prone to skin infections - dogs are six times more likely to develop a bacterial skin infection, whereas cats are 15 times more likely.”

 Adverse Food and Dog Food Allergy Symptoms:

 - Itchy skin

 - Hair loss

-- Ear and skin infections
+- Ear infections

-Food intolerances and sensitivities are much more common than allergies.
+Food intolerances and sensitivities are much more common than true food allergies.
 So, what is the difference between food intolerances and a food allergy?
 The immune system!
 A reaction to food due to a food intolerance does not involve the immune system.
 Symptoms will occur upon the first exposure to a certain food item when it is a food intolerance.

 Alternatively, a food allergy occurs when the immune system is involved.
-The immune system begins to attack the culprit and over time and repeated exposure this will result in the common signs and symptoms of food allergies.
+The immune system begins to attack the culprit and over time and with repeated exposure results in the common signs and symptoms of food allergies.

 Adverse food reactions often begin at a young age though they can develop in any breed and at any age.